Are exosomes treatments safe?

 The contents of this article is medically checked by: Drs.
 Talat Kara

-Are exosomes safe?
+Are exosome treatments safe?

 What are exosomes?

-Exosomes can be synthetic, natural, or vegan.
+Exosomes may be synthetic, naturally derived or vegan.

 What is an exosome treatment?

-What are the side effects of exosomes?
+What are the side effects of exosome treatments?

 Can exosomes carry viruses and transmit disease?

-Can exosomes cause infections?
+Can exosome treatments cause infections?

-How can you reduce risks with exosomes?
+How can you reduce risks with exosome treatments?

 FAQ